 Date account was opened

-Responsibility (whether the account is just in your name or another person’s as well)
+Responsibility (whether the account is just in your name or if you have a co-borrower)

 Account type (loan/installment, real estate, rental, revolving credit, line of credit, or collection)

 Date updated (date the account was last reported)

 The total amount of the loan or the credit limit

 Monthly payment amount (how much is due each month)

 Recent payment amount (how much was paid on your last reported payment)